Linezolid

 Drug Interactions

-Drug-Food Interactions: Avoid foods and drinks containing tyramine such as cheese, yeast extracts, soybean extracts, alcohol, beer or wine while taking Linezolid as it may react with tyramine and lead to an increase in blood pressure.
+Drug-Food Interactions: Avoid foods and drinks containing tyramine, such as cheese, yeast extracts, soybean extracts, alcohol, beer, or wine while taking Linezolid, as it may interact with tyramine and lead to an increase in blood pressure.

 Drug-Drug Interactions Checker List: